🐾 Dog age calculator

 To understand how dogs and humans age in similar ways, scientists, led by Professor Trey Ideker from the University of California, San Diego, studied 104 Labrador retrievers.
 These Labradors ranged from young puppies to elderly 16-year-old dogs.

-They delved into the intricate world of canine genetics, and uncovered a remarkable truth about how dogs age.
+They studied canine genetics closely, and uncovered a remarkable truth about how dogs age.
 Their findings highlight that by the a dog reaches one year, at a molecular level, their age is more comparable to that of a 30-year-old human.

 In their study, researchers compared dog DNA data with human information and devised a new equation to determine a dog’s age in human terms: 16 ln(dog age) + 31 = human age. ‘ln’ refers to natural logarithm.